ajaywayase/fetch-frontend-dog-adoption/README.md

 Using npm:

-npm start
+npm run dev

-Or using yarn:
+> The app will start at http://localhost:5173 (or another port if 5173 is occupied).

-yarn start
+## Create Build Locally

-> The app will start at http://localhost:3000.
+npm run build

 ---